-Why so much?
-Because unless you meet some of the exceptions for hardship distributions, you’ll have to pay a penalty.
+Because unless you meet one of the exceptions (for example, for hardship, coronavirus-related distributions, separation from service, etc.) you’ll have to pay a 10% additional tax.
 And either way, some or all of the money you take out will be taxable.

 While it’s true that you would still have part of the money, would you feel good about it if a stranger accessed your checking account and withdrew a big percent of your money today?

 So while it may be tempting to take that cash and pay down debt, cashing out your 401k is really just a good way to lose money that you could otherwise have kept.

 It works just a little differently if you are taking the money out of a Roth 401k, but there are still taxes and penalties to consider.

 Either way, consult a tax person that knows your situation if you’re thinking of doing this.